Zerthox/discretize-guides/builds/revenant/power-renegade/index.md

 3. <Trait name="Swift Termination"/>: Increases your DPS in the last 50% of the fight.
 Try to use burst skills in this window, but not worth overly delaying skills.

 4. <Trait name="Charged Mists"/>: When legend swapping, try to go below 10 energy to proc this trait, resulting in 75 energy on the next legend.
 This allows for more burst skills to be cast.

+5. <Trait name="All for One"/>: This trait gives a 10% strike damage increase for every <Skill name="Legendary Renegade Stance"/> ability used.